 - 1-13.5 oz. can unsweetened coconut milk

-- 1-14 oz. package extra firm tofu, drained, pressed at least 30 minutes, and cubed
+- 1-14 oz. package extra firm tofu, drained, pressed at least 30 minutes (you can use a tofu press), and cubed

 - 8 oz. button mushrooms, thinly sliced